Category

 Pearl Three

-I’m journal-writing about how to tend my smart eating lifestyle “garden.”
 How do I respect the necessary time involved?
 How do I handle “mistakes?”
 Am I cruel and disgusted with myself?
 Or do I have a “lessons learned” thought process?
 Hint: you want the latter.
-Do I keep my “tools” on hand (a kitchen stocked in smart foods)?
-How do I take care of myself (however that factors into your life: some like a beautiful manicure; others a clean car)?
+Do I keep smart do I keep on hand my smart food?

 Pearl Four